Strahd von Zarovich: 5th edition

 Strahd returned as the featured villain in the 2016 adventure module Curse of Strahd for D&D fifth edition.
-On Strahd's role as the module's villain, Chris Perkins said, "in Gothic horror fiction, the villain’s torment is often self-inflicted; the villain becomes, ironically, a victim of their own monstrous nature and horrible acts. [...]
+On Strahd's role as the module's villain, Chris Perkins said, "in Gothic horror fiction, the villain's torment is often self-inflicted; the villain becomes, ironically, a victim of their own monstrous nature and horrible acts. [...]
 He is a malignant narcissist trapped by his malignant narcissism – forever alone, forever feared and unable to change.
 He must be destroyed because salvation is beyond him. [...]
 In horror fiction, the villain is framed as inhumanity personified, often serving as a cautionary tale: once you lose your humanity, you can never get it back.
-Other fantasy villains aren’t usually burdened with that kind of terrifying reality".
+Other fantasy villains aren't usually burdened with that kind of terrifying reality".

-On the module's development process, Perkins said, "the Hickmans envisioned Strahd differently than he’s depicted in the original Ravenloft adventure.
-Their image didn’t match the Bela Legosi[sic] vampire quite so much.
+On the module's development process, Perkins said, "the Hickmans envisioned Strahd differently than he's depicted in the original Ravenloft adventure.
+Their image didn't match the Bela Legosi[sic] vampire quite so much.
 Tracy found an old daguerreotype [an early type of photograph captured on a silvered copper plate][sic] that captured the look of Strahd in his mind, and we used that image as a reference to create a new look for the vampire".
 One of Tracy Hickman's objectives when working on Curse of Strahd "was to bring vampire folklore back to its roots".
 Tracy Hickman said, "Vampires have strayed from their original role in cautionary tales, which warned women about monsters and thereby empowered them.
 Strahd is a classic abusive monster who is, at his root, selfish.
 The tale is timeless and has nothing to do with some of the recent and harmful versions of glittering romance that vampires have appeared in".
+Strahd is then the villain in the limited series comic Dungeons and Dragons: Shadows of the Vampire (2016) written by Jim Zub, and illustrated by Max Dunbar and Nelson Daniel.

 Strahd is included in the Barovia section of Van Richten's Guide to Ravenloft (2021), a campaign setting book which is focused on the various Domains of Dread.
 However, his stat block from Curse of Strahd (2016) is not reprinted in this book.
+He then appears in the novel Ravenloft: Heir of Strahd (2025), by Delilah S. Dawson, which is the first Ravenloft novel to be published in 17 years.